UBC is home to lots of communities—and this year, many of them have moved online!

-There’s truly something for every UBC undergrad, so join something that speaks to you, interests you, and maybe even inspires you!
-Here are just some ways you can make friends, build your own community, and get involved, no matter where you might be in the world.
+There’s truly something for every UBC undergrad.
+Here are just some ways you can make friends, build your own community, and get involved.

 Click on something below that interests you, or scroll through to browse them all!